 Why Support Might Need Site Logins

-To share your credentials privately with our support team, go to WPForms.com and click on the Login link on the top right corner of the page.
+First, go to WPForms.com and click on the Login link at the top-right corner of the page.

 Once you’ve logged in, click on the Support link.

 After clicking on the Support link, go ahead and click on the Submit a Support Ticket button.

 This will take you to our documentation page where we provide guides, tutorials, and troubleshooting tips.

 If you can’t find a solution here, be sure to click on the Submit A Ticket button towards the bottom of the page.

 Now, you’ll see the WPForms support form where you can fill out the details of your support request.

 Next, we’ll go over a secure way to privately share your password with our support team.